amb2893/CS386Project/Deliverables/Deliverable5.md

 ## 1. Single Responsibility Principle (SRP)

+SRP states that every module, class, or function should only perform one task, and not try to do everything in the same funciton.

 The function pageTransition(title, subtitle, html) is responsible only for handling page transitions, ensuring a smooth layout change without interfering with workout logic.

 Similarly, generateWorkout(amount) focuses on determining the workout to be displayed, keeping responsibilities separate.

 ## 2. Open-Closed Principle (OCP)

+OCP states that systems should be available for extension without the need to edit other code.

 The workout objects (bodyweight, cardio, etc.) are structured in a way that allows adding new workouts without modifying existing code.
 A new workout can be introduced by creating another object with the same structure.